 R-3 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-.9 Technical Planning Committee - The members of the Technical Planning Committee shall be the Technical Planning Committee Chair, who shall serve as chair, member a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee and at least six (6) additional members of whom at least fifty percent (50%) shall be Coach Members.
-The Athlete Member and the additional members shall be appointed by the General Chair with the advice and consent of the Board of Directors.
+.9 Technical Planning Committee - The members of the Technical Planning Committee shall be the Technical Planning Committee Chair, who shall serve as chair, the Senior Vice Chair, Age Group Vice Chair, Sr. Coaches Representative, and a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee and at least nine (9) additional members of whom at least fifty percent (50%) shall be Coach Members.
+The Athlete Member and the additional members shall be nominated by the General Chair, Senior Vice Chair, Age Group Vice Chair, Sr. Coaches Representative, and the Technical Planning Committee Chair, and appointed by the General Chair with the advice and consent of the Board of Directors.
+The term of an at large committee member shall be one year, and shall begin after the LSC House of Delegates Annual meeting.
+The Technical Planning Committee shall meet at least twice annually, in the fall (between Convention and the fall LSC House of Delegates meeting) and in the spring (between the LSC Short Course Championships and the LSC House of Delegates Annual Meeting).

 Except as otherwise provided in this Section 607.3, the General Chair or the respective division Vice Chair may appoint the specified additional members and any other members deemed appropriate or necessary for any of the foregoing standing committees, except the Athletes, Coaches and Personnel Committees.
 Committee members appointed pursuant to the preceding sentence, shall hold their appointments at the pleasure of the appointing officer or successor.